Exhibit Guide Volunteers

 Volunteers take the initiative and provide museum visitors with an educational and engaging experience within several of our exhibits around the museum.
 Volunteers will work within and around key exhibits to provide content in a fun and engaging way to visitors of all ages.
 Your presence on the exhibit floor will also allow you to assist visitors who have general questions about their visit and provide directions.

-- Learn and present content relating to the following exhibits: Ice Age, Discovery Zoo, Ancient Egypt, Science on a Sphere, and Explorers!
+- Learn and present content relating to the following exhibits: Ice Age, Discovery Zoo, Ancient Egypt, Science on a Sphere, Hall of the Universe, and more!

 - Be friendly and knowledgeable about the museum and its exhibits.